-When we push a value onto the stack, the top of the stack moves to accomodate the addition value.
+When we push a value onto the stack, the top of the stack moves to accomodate the additional value.
 We can actually continually push values onto the stack and it will keep growing further and further down in memory until we hit our code or data.
 So how do we know where the current "top" of the stack is?
-The stack register, %esp, always contains a pointer to the current top of the stack, wherever it is.
+The stack register, \$esp, always contains a pointer to the current top of the stack, wherever it is.

 Every time we push something onto the stack with push1, %esp gets subtracted by 4 so that it points to the new top of the stack (remember, each word is four bytes long, and the stack grows downward).
-If we want to remove something from the stack, we simply use the pop1 instruction, which adds 4 to %esp and puts the previous top value in whatever register you specified. push1 and pop1 each take one operand - the register to push onto the stack for push1, or receive the data that is popped off the stack for pop1.
+If we want to remove something from the stack, we simply use the popl instruction, which adds 4 to %esp and puts the previous top value in whatever register you specified. pushl and popl each take one operand - the register to push onto the stack for push1, or receive the data that is popped off the stack for pop1.

-If we simply want to access the value on the top of the stack, we can simply use the %esp register.
+If we simply want to access the value on the top of the stack without removing it, we can simply use the %esp register in indirect addressing mode.
 For example, the following code moves whatever is at the top of the stack into %eax: